All Episodes

 Understandable confusion, to be honest.

-It's it's the type of thing that, you know, if you want to be a credible news organization, you have very high standards in terms of vetting.
+It's the type of thing that, you know, if you want to be a credible news organization, you have very high standards in terms of vetting.

-I get it, I understand it, but I think we solved that problem yesterday.
+But I think we solved that problem yesterday.

 All right, we got to take a quick break.